habanoz/mike_local_assistant/README.md

 Local assistant, Mike, is an AI assistant chatbot designed to run in your personal PC.
 Mike can help you to increase your productivity without any risk on your privacy.
 Upload your files for answers grounded on your documents.
 For general knowledge and up-to-date information, the assistant may make use of web search.
+For specialized coding tasks the assistant may make use of a code llm.

 ## Installation